Standard Model Theory for the FCC-ee Tera-Z stage: Direct calculation of multiloop integrals in with the four-dimensional regularization/renormalization approach (FDR)

-\centerline{\underline{\it Numerical evaluation of two-loop FDR integrals}} The ${\cal O}(G_F \alpha_s)$ corrections to the $\rho$ parameter in the $m_{\rm top} \to \infty$ limit have been determined numerically by Tom Zirke \cite{Zirke:2015spg} by analytically extracting the logarithmic $\mu$ dependence from the two-loop integrals presented in~\Fign{fig:rp4}.
+The ${\cal O}(G_F \alpha_s)$ corrections to the $\rho$ parameter in the $m_{\rm top} \to \infty$ limit have been determined numerically by Tom Zirke \cite{Zirke:2015spg} by analytically extracting the logarithmic $\mu$ dependence from the two-loop integrals presented in~\Fign{fig:rp4}.
+The comparison with the $\overline{\rm MS}$ result requires the use of~\Eqn{eq:rp15} at one loop.